BanG Dream!: Launch of anime and game (2017–2019)

 In 2017, BanG Dream! expanded to include the anime and the mobile game BanG Dream!
 Girls Band Party!.
 Prior to the latter's release, the franchise struggled to attract further fan support; in the spring, media attention was drawn to an official dōjinshi (self-published works like manga) event that saw only nine registered circles (a group of artists creating a certain work) despite organizing for 400 available circles.
-A lukewarm reception to the anime prompted Kidani to refocus his scope on the game; by its launch on March 16, GBP had attracted over 560,000 pre-registered players.
+A lukewarm reception to the anime prompted Kidani to refocus his scope on the game; by its launch in March 16, GBP had attracted over 560,000 pre-registered players.
 Kidani attributed its eventual success to the collaboration with Craft Egg and Elements Garden and the inclusion of cover versions of popular songs.
 Four more bands—Afterglow, Pastel Palettes (stylized as Pastel＊Palettes), Roselia, and Hello, Happy World!—were introduced with the game's arrival.

 Roselia, who first appeared at Tokyo Game Show 2016, released its first single "Black Shout" on April 19, 2017.
 The group then enjoyed success in May 2018 when its debut album Anfang, which contained the band's first five singles, was first on the Oricon Weekly Digital and iTunes album charts; the album also sold 25,000 copies in the first week of release, the second-most on the Oricon Weekly Albums Chart.
 The band went through two member changes in 2018, with Yuki Nakashima replacing the retiring Yurika Endō as bassist Lisa Imai in May and Kanon Shizaki taking over for Satomi Akesaka, who left the project in September due to sensorineural hearing loss, as keyboardist Rinko Shirokane in November.
 In March 2020, Roselia won the 14th Seiyu Awards' Singing Award.